 Not so important for disability

 A job applicant invited for interview has a stammer.
 Even though presentation skills are not relevant to the job, the recruitment process includes a presentation exercise where candidates are assessed on oral presentation skills.
 This practice of assessing presentation skills is likely to put people who stammer at a particular disadvantage.
 Given that the skills are not relevant to the job, the practice is unlikely to be justified.
-So assuming the practice also puts the particular job applicant at a particular disadvantage, it is likely to be unlawful as indirect discrimination.
+Assuming the practice also puts the particular job applicant at a particular disadvantage, it is therefore likely to be unlawful as indirect discrimination.

 Unlike justification under s.15 EqA, it is the PCP as a whole which has to be justified under s.19.
-It is not a matter of whether the employer was justified in refusing to make an exception for the claimant.
+It is not a question of whether the employer was justified in refusing to make an exception for the claimant.

 City of Oxford Bus Services Ltd t/a Oxford Bus Company v Harvey, EAT, 2018